The Deep (1977 film): Plot

-While scuba-diving near shipwrecks off Bermuda, vacationing couple David Sanders and Gail Berke recover a number of artifacts, including an ampoule of amber-coloured liquid and a medallion bearing the image of a woman and the letters "S.C.O.P.N." (meaning "Santa Clara, ora pro nobis", for "Saint Clara, pray for us") and a date, 1714.
-Gail is attacked while probing a crevice in the wreck, and in panic escapes by getting loose from her wooden baton, which is shown to have its end shredded.
-Sanders and Berke seek the advice of lighthouse-keeper and treasure-hunter Romer Treece on the origin of the medallion; he identifies the item as Spanish and takes an interest in the young couple.
-The ampoule is noticed by the man who had rented diving equipment to Sanders and Berke, which in turn attracts the attention of Henri "Cloche" Bondurant, a local drug kingpin for whom the shop owner works, who unsuccessfully tries to buy the ampoule and then begins to terrorise the couple with black magic.
+While scuba-diving near shipwrecks off Bermuda, vacationing couple David Sanders and Gail Berke recover small artifacts, including a glass ampoule with amber-coloured liquid and also a gold medallion bearing a woman's image and the letters "S.C.O.P.N." (meaning "Santa Clara, ora pro nobis", or "Saint Clara, pray for us") and a date, 1714.
+An unknown sea creature suddenly grabs Gail's wood baton as she probes the wreck's crevices.
+Panicked, she gets loose from the strap while the baton's end is left shredded.
+Sanders and Berke seek advice from historian and treasure-hunter Romer Treece on the medallion's origin.
+He identifies the item as Spanish as he palms the ampoule taking an interest in the couple.

+The dive shop clerk notices the ampoule, which in turn attracts the attention of Henri "Cloche" Bondurant, a local drug kingpin the clerk works for.
+When Cloche unsuccessfully tries to buy the ampoule, he begins terrorizing the couple.
 The ampoule contains medicinal morphine from the Goliath, a ship that sank during World War II with a cargo of munitions and medical supplies.
-The wreck of the Goliath is considered dangerous and is posted as off-limits to divers due to the danger of explosions.
-Treece concludes that a recent storm has exposed her cargo of morphine and unearthed a much older wreck containing Spanish treasure.
+The Goliath is off-limits to divers due to the still-live explosives.
+Treece concludes that a recent storm has exposed the morphine and unearthed a much older wreck containing Spanish treasure that is beneath Goliath.